 The motivation for running AI is to automate tasks that I’d be doing normally at scale.
-Creating “agents” requires a bit of fine-tuning for my specific use-cases.
-I am learning as I go.
-This page currently serves as a brain dump while I was first thinking about this stuff.
+Creating “agents” requires a bit of fine-tuning for more specific use-cases.

 Finding info on fine-tuning is a bit of a mess.
 Each model has their own flavor for input.
 Often you’ll just have to Google around to find the right format or a Python script that does it for you.